 Top Wellness Books for Building Habits That Last in 2025

-You can’t hack your health, fix your focus, or improve your sleep without one thing first: consistent habits.
-The right habits are the foundation of every wellness goal — but building them is hard, especially in a world of distractions, burnout, and false promises.
+You cannot hack your health, fix your focus, or improve your sleep without one thing first: consistent habits.
+The right habits are the foundation of every wellness goal, but building them is hard, especially in a world designed to break your attention and reward urgency over patience.

 Why Habit Change Is the Root of Wellness